If reducing holiday stress is your goal, this post-Thanksgiving cleaning checklist will be your seasonal savior

 (Image credit: Lulu and Georgia)

-Within each space, complete tasks zone by zone to ensure you thoroughly clean each area, otherwise it can be easy to neglect certain tasks.
+To change up your cleaning routine, break each room down further into task zones.
+Work around the room from zone by zone (similar to the Ski-Slope organizing method) to ensure you thoroughly clean each area, otherwise, it can be easy to neglect or forget certain tasks.

-The kitchen is normally the heart of Thanksgiving activities, and so it's probably the best place to begin.
-Clear and clean countertops, stovetops, and ovens.
-Don't forget to attend to often overlooked areas like the microwave and refrigerator.
-Clean dirty dishes.
-Dispose of expired or unwanted perishables, such as leftovers, vegetables, and garbage to prevent odors or pests.
+Cleaning a kitchen is the biggest task after hosting Thanksgiving, so it's probably the best place to begin.
+Work from top to bottom, cleaning cabinet fronts to get rid of kitchen grease and clean a range hood.
+Then, clear and clean countertops, stovetops, and ovens.
+Clean dirty dishes, and finish by disposing of expired or unwanted perishables, such as leftovers, vegetables, and garbage to prevent odors or pests.

-The dining area is also key – clean the table, chairs, placemats, and polish any used silverware.
+Cleaning a dining room is also key – clean the table, chairs, placemats, and polish any used silverware.

-Concentrate on the areas where your guests gather, including bathrooms and guest rooms.
+You can then move on to the areas where your guests gathered, including bathrooms and guest rooms.
 Launder bedding and towels.
 Dust and vacuum each room.
 Don't forget to clean under the furniture.
+Remember, you can split these tasks up over a few days once the kitchen is clear.
+The 'different day, different room' housekeeping schedule is a good way to plan this out.

 2. Tackle stains promptly